CodeForFoco/solar-scorecard/README.md

 Since the Climate Action Plan goal is in terms of aggregate 2005 greenhouse gases (ghg), for our purposes we will focus only on the emissions due to electrical.
 Based on [Fort Collins 2015 Community Carbon Inventory](https://www.fcgov.com/climateaction/pdf/2015-community-carbon-inventory.pdf?1494967837), we will assume that 50% of emissions are due to electrical activity.

 In 2005, ghg emissions due to CO2 was 2.3 Millions Metric Tons (mmt).
 Therefore, we will assume the electrical only emissions in 2005 were **1,150,000 mt**.
-Therefore, the 2020 electrical-only goal is **920,000 mt (230,000 mt offset)**, and the 2030 electrical-only goal is **230,000 mt (920,000 mt offset)**.
+Therefore, the 2020 electrical-only goal is **920,000 mt (230,000 mt reduction)**, and the 2030 electrical-only goal is **230,000 mt (920,000 mt reduction)**.

-Based on the [EPA's Greenhouse Gases Equivalencies Calculator](https://www.epa.gov/energy/greenhouse-gases-equivalencies-calculator-calculations-and-references), we will assume that every kilowatt hour (kWh) of solar produced will offset emissions by **.000703 mt**.
+Based on the [EPA's Greenhouse Gases Equivalencies Calculator](https://www.epa.gov/energy/greenhouse-gases-equivalencies-calculator-calculations-and-references), we will assume that every kilowatt hour (kWh) of solar produced will reduce emissions by **.000703 mt**.

-Using these numbers we can express the 2020, 2030, and 2050 goals in terms of the kilowatt offsets needed to meet the goal.
+Using these numbers we can express the 2020, 2030, and 2050 goals in terms of the kilowatt reductions needed to meet each goal.

 ```
-2020 Offset Goal
+2020: 20% Reduction Goal
 230,000 mt / (.000703 mt / 1 kWh * 8750 hr) =  37,390 kw

-2030 Offset Goal
+2030: 80% Reduction Goal
 920,000 mt / (.000703 mt / 1 kWh * 8750 hr) = 149,563 kw

-2050 Offset Goal
+2050: 100% Reduction Goal
 1,150,000 mt / (.000703 mt / 1 kWh * 8750 hr) = 186,953 kw
 ```